 Most of our services, including single session therapy, are free!
-Please visit our fees and insurance page for a list of services that may have some costs.
+We have provided a list of services that may have some costs and additional information about our fees.
 We provide fee waivers for many student groups, including students with financial concerns.

 In Collaboration with 1n5 and Child Focus, the Division of Student Affairs-Health and Wellness is bringing the opportunity to be trained in the evidence-based suicide prevention training, Question, Persuade, Refer (QPR).

 Just as people trained in CPR and the Heimlich Maneuver help save thousands of lives each year, people trained in QPR learn how to understand mental health, recognize the warning signs of a suicide crisis, and how to question, persuade, and refer someone to help.
 Each year thousands of Americans, like you, are saying “Yes” to saving the life of a friend, colleague, sibling, or neighbor.
 Gatekeepers can be anyone, but include parents, friends, students, neighbors, teachers, ministers, doctors, nurses, office supervisors, squad leaders, foremen, police officers, advisors, caseworkers, firefighters, and many others who are strategically positioned to recognize and refer someone at risk of suicide.

 As a QPR-trained Gatekeeper you will learn to:

 - Know how to get help and save a life

 The Student Wellness Center empowers students to make informed decisions regarding their health and wellness by providing evidence-based education, inclusive resources, and non-judgmental support.
 They also offer an extensive collection of resources and information about various health and wellness topics.